Clinical Updates in Reproductive Health

 Epidemiology of abortion at 13 weeks and later

-Financial and logistical barriers: Unemployment and lack of health insurance are risk factors for presentation at 13 weeks or later, according to studies conducted in the United States (Gonzalez, Quast, & Venanzi, 2019; Raidoo, Tschann, Kaneshiro & Sentell, 2020).
-Globally, Ā poverty (Usta, Mitchell, Gebreselassie, Brookman-Amissah, & Kwizera, 2008), immigrant status (Gonzalez-Rabago, Rodriguez-Alvarez, Borrell, & Martin, 2017; Loeber & Wijsen, 2008), rural residence (Bonnen et al., 2014; Ushie, Izugbara, Mutua, & Kabiru, 2018) and lack of employment (Van de Velde, Van Eekert, Van Assche, Sommerland, & Wouters, 2019) are additional risk factors.
+Financial and logistical barriers: Poverty (Goyal et al., 2020; Sium et al., 2022; Usta et al., 2008), immigrant status (Gonzalez-Rabago et al., 2017; Loeber & Wijsen, 2008), rural residence (Bonnen et al., 2014; Ushie et al., 2018), unemployment (Gonzalez, Quast, & Venanzi, 2019; Van de Velde et al., 2019), and lack of health insurance (Raidoo et al., 2020) are risk factors for presentation for abortion care at or after 13 weeks gestation.
 Delays may be related to raising enough money to cover the cost of the procedure, particularly as procedures later in gestation are more expensive (Foster & Kimport, 2013; Kiley, Yee, Niemi, Feinglass, & Simon, 2010).
-Abortions at or after 13 weeks gestation are provided at a limited number of facilities and travel logistics present difficulties for many.
-In one case-control study of women presenting for abortion at over 20 weeks gestation, women were much more likely than those in earlier gestations to have travelled over three hours to access care (Foster & Kimport, 2013).
+Abortions at or after 13 weeks gestation are provided at a limited number of facilities and travel logistics present difficulties for many (Goyal et al., 2020; Sium et al., 2021; White et al., 2021).
+In one case-control study of women presenting for abortion at over 20 weeks gestation, were much more likely than those within earlier gestations to have travelled over three hours to access care (Foster & Kimport, 2013).
 Clients at 13 weeks gestation or later may be referred by other providers or have trouble finding a provider before finally accessing care (Drey et al., 2006; Harries et al., 2007).
 Women may also need to travel out of their own country to access legal abortion after 13 weeks ( Cameron et al., 2016; Loeber & Wijsen, 2008).

 Victims of violence: Victims of violence have a higher risk of late presentation (Colarossi & Dean, 2014; Perry et al., 2015).
+Adolescents and young people, particularly those aged 10-14 years, are more likely to have a pregnancy due to rape, incest or transactional sex, and to subsequently present later in pregnancy for abortion (Espinoza, Samandari, & Andersen, 2020).

-Failed abortion: Although failures are rare, women who experience an ongoing pregnancy after an abortion before 13 weeks may not discover they are still pregnant until after 13 weeks gestation (Gallo & Nghia, 2007).
+Failed abortion: Although failures are rare, those who experience an ongoing pregnancy after an abortion before 13 weeks may not discover they are still pregnant until after 13 weeks gestation (Gallo & Nghia, 2007).

 References